 When & Where is Special Delivery happening?

-Special Delivery began in September 2020, and is currently delivered to students from Abbots Green Academy, Bury St Edmunds, with support from the Theatre Royal Act Your Age theatre group.
+Special Delivery began in September 2020, delivering to students from Abbots Green Academy, Bury St Edmunds, with support from the Theatre Royal Act Your Age theatre group.

-Sessions are delivered via Zoom, and materials – including archive boxes, specialist writing pens and other preservation-grade equipment – are posted in to the children, making it all a very Special Delivery.
+Sessions have been delivered via Zoom, and materials – including archive boxes, specialist writing pens and other preservation-grade equipment – are posted in to the children, making it all a very Special Delivery.

-In the Spring, we intend to launch a similar programme of Zoom sessions in Lowestoft, where we will be working with schools and residential care homes in a COVID-19 secure manner.
+After a short break due to lockdown restrictions, the project is now planning the next phase of delivery starting in September 2021, where we intend to launch a similar programme of Zoom sessions in Lowestoft, where we will be working with schools and residential care homes in a COVID-19 secure manner.

 Following UK Government advice, we are currently suspending all face-to-face delivery of our projects until further notice.
 We are keeping a close eye on guidelines and will provide further news on Special Delivery as soon as possible.